Sarahakoth005/Third-Machine-Learning-Program/README.md

 Flexible -- Keras adopts the principle of progressive disclosure of complexity: simple workflows should be quick and easy, while arbitrarily advanced workflows should be possible via a clear path that builds upon what you've already learned.
 Powerful -- Keras provides industry-strength performance and scalability: it is used by organizations and companies including NASA, YouTube, and Waymo.
 That's right -- your YouTube recommendations are powered by Keras, and so is the world's most advanced driverless vehicle.

+# TensorFlow
-TensorFlow 2 is an end-to-end, open-source machine learning platform.
+Its an end-to-end, open-source machine learning platform.
 You can think of it as an infrastructure layer for differentiable programming.
 It combines four key abilities:

 Efficiently executing low-level tensor operations on CPU, GPU, or TPU.
 Computing the gradient of arbitrary differentiable expressions.